Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations: Results and Discussion

 There have been several other previous attempts to identify WD--MS binaries in the Solar neighborhood using various photometric, astrometric, and spectroscopic observations, as described in the \autoref{sec:intro}.
-We cross-match our WD--MS catalog with those from the literature.
-We find that 7 WD--MS candidates in our catalog match with the catalog of WD--MS binaries detected from LAMOST \citep{Ren2018_wdms_LAMOST_DR5}.
-We find that 4 candidates from our catalog are common with the updated Villanova catalog of Spectroscopically Identified WDs \citep[the Web version of the catalog in Apr 2014;][]{McCook_2016_spectroscopic_WD,McCook_1999_spectroscopic_WD}.
-There are 4 common candidates between our catalog and that provided by the White Dwarf Binary Pathways Survey which combined astrometric solutions from TGAS and \gaia\ -DR2, and radial velocity solutions from the LAMOST and Radial Velocity Experiment (RAVE) surveys to identify WD--MS binaries \citep[][]{WDS1_parsons2016, WDS2_Rebassa2017, WDS5_Ren2020}.
-There is also one WD--MS binary from our catalog already identified by the SDSS spectroscopic catalog of WD--MS binaries \citep[][]{Rebassa2012a}.
+We also cross-match our WD--MS catalog with those from the literature.
+We find that 5 WD--MS candidates in our catalog match with the catalog of WD--MS binaries detected from LAMOST \citep{Ren2018_wdms_LAMOST_DR5}.
+There is one WD--MS binary from our catalog already identified by the SDSS spectroscopic catalog of WD--MS binaries \citep[][]{Rebassa2012a}.
 We also find a few common sources between our catalog and previous catalogs of WD--MS binaries detected via various photometric surveys.
-For example, there are 3 common sources between our catalog and that of \citet{Rebassa2013a} which used a color selection criteria by combining optical data from SDSS-DR8 (ugriz), infrared data from UKIRT Infrared Sky Survey (yjhk), 2MASS (JHK) and/or WISE (W1W2) to identify 3,419 photometric WD--MS candidates harboring cool white dwarfs with dominant M-dwarf companions.
-Comparison with \gaia\ -DR3 non-single star catalog \citep[][]{Gaia_DR3_NSS} provides one match with ours.
+For example, there is one common source between our catalog and that of \citet{Rebassa2013b} which used color selection criteria by combining optical data from SDSS-DR8 (ugriz), infrared data from UKIRT Infrared Sky Survey (yjhk), 2MASS (JHK) and/or WISE (W1W2) to identify 3,419 photometric WD--MS candidates harboring cool white dwarfs with dominant M-dwarf companions.
+Comparison with \gaia\ -DR3 non-single star (NSS) catalog \citep[][]{Gaia_DR3_NSS} provides five match with ours.
+The match with NSS catalog also highlights the importance of multi-wavelength study from UV to IR to constrain the binary properties for sources in the NSS catalog \citep{Ganguly_2023}.

+Active MS stars may populate the low-temperature range of the WD region in the UV CMD and can also move from the FUV bright region to the MS in the optical CMD.
+However, they are also expected to have X-ray counterparts.
+We checked with the active MS catalog \citep[][]{Boro_Saikia_2018_active_MS, Martinez_2010_active_MS}{}{} and for their X-ray counterparts in Chandra \citep[][]{Evans_2010_CHANDRA}{}{}, XMM-Newton \citep[][]{Saxton_2008_XMM-Newton-slew, Webb_2020_XMM-Newton-epic}{}{}, and ROSAT all-sky survey data \citep[][]{Boller_2016_2RXS} to find only one match.
+We discard this source from our catalog and mark it with a star.
+We also did not include this star in Figures \ref{teff}, \ref{radius}, \ref{wd_mass}, and \ref{compare}.
 These common candidates between our catalog and those in the literature provide confirmation of their candidature, as well as validate our method for identifying new WD--MS candidates.
-Overall, we find that our catalog contains 77 newly identified WD--MS binaries.
+Overall, we find that our catalog contains 93 WD--MS binary candidates and out of them, 80 are newly identified.